IntelliTect/Coalesce/docs/modeling/model-components/attributes/security-attribute.md

 ### [Create]

-Controls permissions for deletion of an object of the targeted type through the API.
+Controls permissions for creation of an object of the targeted type through the API.

 #### Example Usage
 ``` c#